Microfinance Institutions

 Elton, Edwin J., Martin J. Gruber, and André de Souza.
 Are Mutual Fund Investors Rational?
 Choices between Load and No-Load Funds.
 Working Paper.
 New York: NYU Stern School of Business, 2018. https://pages.stern.nyu.edu/~eelton/elton-gruber-desouza-2018.pdf.

-Fondation pour les Études et Recherches sur le Développement International (FERDI).
+Fondation pour les Études et Recherches sur le Développement International.
 Development Finance Institutions in Developing Countries.
 Working Paper no. 350.
 Clermont-Ferrand: FERDI, 2020. https://ferdi.fr/dl/df-PEB2xSVyKUWpAMYzK9ctySHE/ferdi-wp350-development-finance-institutions-in-developing-countries-a.pdf.

 Ganti, Adam.
 “Angel Investor.”
 Investopedia, 2024. https://www.investopedia.com/terms/a/angelinvestor.asp.